Suobig/Codeacademy-webdev/HTML/Notes/3_Learn_html_tables.md

 We can section off bottom part of the long table with _table footer_ element using `<tfoot>` tag.

 Footers are usually used to contain sums, differences and other data results.

+## Styling with CSS

+By default tables look like nothing.
+To make them look good we should use CSS tables.